Franz Burri: Background and career

-Born in Lucerne to a half-German working-class family, Burri was a supporter of Nazi Germany from an early age and frequently visited the country during the 1930s.
+Born in Lucerne to a half-German working-class family, Burri was an early supporter of National Socialism and frequently visited Nazi Germany during the 1930s.
 He came to full-time activism in 1941 by forming his own Bund der Schweizer in Grossdeutschland (League of the Swiss in Greater Germany), calling for a very close relationship between his country and Nazi Germany.
 Known for his crude language and his fondness for wearing the brown uniform of the Sturmabteilung, his hopes for a career in the SS were dashed when Reinhard Heydrich deemed him unsuitable.
 Also involved in the larger National Movement of Switzerland, Burri quit this organisation after the rejection of his SS application in 1941 to set up his own Nationalsozialistischer Schweizerbund (NSSB), although he moved to Germany full-time soon after this and ran a sister group, the Nationalsozialistische Bewegung in der Schweiz, from there.
 Both of the groups were funded directly by Germany.

 Burri operated in Austria until 1934, when he was deported for pro-Nazi activities.
 He returned to Switzerland, where he remained until 1938.
 He came back to Austria after the Anschluss.